 We practise vegan eating, so we don’t allow any meat or animal food products onto the property- there is also no smoking, drugs or alcohol allowed.
 In this way we encourage an escape and detox from mainstream culture.

 Our goal is to be a site which demonstrates Permaculture land use, Pure-plant eating, and care for animals (without using them for food products).

 Maia (German) began this project and has seen it through to where it is now.
 Currently she works more behind the scenes- so you may or may not meet her- and she also focusses more on her other projects which include essential oil healing and workshops on plant-based diets.

 I, Danny (South African), started working here as the homestead manager in August 2017.
 I've been practising Permaculture for 7 years in different parts of the world.
 I work alongside the volunteers when time allows it, although honestly, I'm often busy with management responsibilities and planning our intro courses.
 I'm always willing to share any of the Permaculture knowledge I've come across, and am always eager to hear new ideas and get input from volunteers passing through.
 We really enjoy volunteers who are keen to learn and practise Permaculture and/or related practises.
-If you are hoping to learn during your stay with us, I would recommend staying longer than two weeks, as Permaculture is a slow process, full of small slow solutions.
-I generally join volunteers for breakfast and lunch, but dinner is shared between volunteers.
+If you are hoping to learn during your stay with us, I would recommend staying longer than a month, as Permaculture is a slow process, full of small slow solutions.
+I generally join volunteers for breakfast and lunch, but dinner is shared between volunteers alone.
 My partner Nina and my baby daughter Rokia may join in too from time to time.